-Sections:

-In addition to lecture, you must enroll for one lab section on Axess by Sept.
-26th.
-Section provides hands-on, guided-inquiry labs to build your conceptual understanding and problem solving skills with group learning.
+Sections: In addition to lecture, you must enroll for one lab section on Axess by Monday, Sept.
+25th.

+Section provides hands-on, guided-inquiry labs to build your conceptual understanding and problem-solving skills with group learning.
 To minimize risk associated with working in a chemical lab, all students must complete the online safety training course for Chem31A (~30min).
 Upon completion of the online course you will print a certificate that must be turned in to your TA for entrance to your first section.
 Attend the section time that you sign up for on Axess.
 Room assignments are posted on Canvas.
 There are no make-up sections.

 Personal Protective Equipment (PPE): Students entering the Mudd teaching laboratories must wear appropriate Personal Protective Equipment (PPE), which includes department-specific laboratory glasses and a laboratory coat, in addition to appropriate street clothes (long pants, solid shoes that cover your entire foot).
-The required glasses and laboratory coats must be picked up on Sunday, September 25th, Monday, September 26th or Tuesday, September 27th.
-See PPE Guidelines F2016 on Canvas for pick-up times/location.
+The required glasses and laboratory coats must be picked up before you come to your first lab section.
+Pick up times are:

+Sunday, September 24th 11 am - 3pm Monday, September 25th 8am - 9:30am in the open "egg" area on the second floor of the Sapp Center.
+After September 25th, PPE can be picked up from Dr. Amanda Nelson in STLC 309 from 8:00-9:00am on September 26, 27, or 28.
+See PPE Guidelines on Canvas for more detail about picking up your PPE.
+Bring your student ID with you when you come to pick up your PPE.
 A \$50 charge will appear on your university bill to cover the cost of the PPE.
-Students must wear their glasses and lab coat during section at all times!
+Students must wear their glasses and lab coat during section at all times.